TCA Board Members

 Jodie Summers - Treasurer (Charles Darwin University)

-Jodie is originally from North Queensland and is a descendant of the Mamu people.
-She has lived in Alice for 25 years and held several senior hospitality management positions.
+Jodie is originally from North Queensland but has lived in Alice for over 28 years, holding several senior hospitality management positions in that time.
 In 2005 Jodie moved into the not-for-profit sector at Desert Knowledge Australia, General Manager Corporate Services & Precinct.
 She then worked at Alice Springs Town Council and project managed the delivery of the successful myAlice voucher program.
-Now Regional Operations Manager for Charles Darwin University, Jodie hopes to establish a strong relationship with Tourism Central Australia and ensure CDU’s training and education delivery supports the region’s tourism industry.
+Now Associate Vice-Chancellor Central Australia & Barkly regions for Charles Darwin University, Jodie sees her role at Tourism Central Australia as an opportunity for CDU to demonstrate leadership in an important sector for our regions, and to ensure CDU’s training and education delivery supports the region’s tourism industry.

 Bradley Kerkman